Is Abraham-Hicks True?

 Esther and Jerry were neither first nor original.

-The success Esther and Jerry had promoting Abraham as well as a lack of media scrutiny spawned an outburst of newcomers claiming to be channeled and ready to dispense wisdom.
+The success Esther and Jerry had promoting Abraham, as well as a lack of media scrutiny, spawned newcomers claiming to channel whatever and dispense readymade wisdom.

 Success begets imitators.